Mexico Invest Free shortlist

 Nearshoring confirms Mexico belongs in a North American allocation conversation, it does not replace Best Areas to Invest Mexico 2026 colonia analysis or Mérida direct-title homework for residential buyers.

-Industrial alternatives for capital not suited to warehouses
+What should buyers verify on industrial alternatives for capital not suited to ?

 Foreign retail investors sometimes access industrial exposure through listed REITs, private funds, or developer sale-leaseback arrangements, rather than direct deed in Nuevo León.
 That path requires securities diligence, currency hedging, and Mexican tax entity planning distinct from a Playa fideicomiso purchase.
 Vacation buyers should not force industrial exposure when coastal net yield meets their hurdle rate, diversification across asset classes adds compliance surface without guaranteed correlation to STR occupancy.